felix-hellman/gop-example-genetics/README.md

 ## Example project showing demo library felix-hellman/genetics version 0.0.1

-This is demo fetches an implementation of https://en.wikipedia.org/wiki/Genetic_algorithm
+This demo fetches an implementation of https://en.wikipedia.org/wiki/Genetic_algorithm

 Which was used in this gamejam https://itch.io/jam/aiandgames-2021